Bruin Watch

 Schrödinger’s UC Retiree

-A UCLA police officer blew the whistle on his department in 1992.
-They fired the chief.
-Then they spent thirty-seven years punishing the officer who was right — reclassifying his disability, losing his records during “system upgrades,” and cancelling his health insurance eight weeks before cancer surgery.
-UC says the records don’t exist.
+A UCLA motorcycle cop blew the whistle on his chief of police in 1992, exposing a record of corruption and incompetency.
+The university investigated and fired the chief and several of his command staff.
+Then the university spent thirty-seven years punishing the officer who was right — reclassifying his injury-on-duty disability rating, losing his personnel file, altering his tax records, losing his records during “system upgrades,” and cancelling his health insurance eight weeks before cancer surgery.
+UC says the missing records don’t exist.
 Fifteen chapters of primary-source evidence say otherwise.

 15 Chapters 37 Years Exposed 25 Data Breaches